Pastoral Care, Chaplain and Senior School Counsellor

 Year Group Representatives meet termly with the Principal.
 A Sixth Form Council meets termly with the Head of Sixth Form.

-Whole School Chaplain and Senior School Counsellor
+Whole School Chaplain

 To enhance our Pastoral Care provision and to work alongside the current pastoral team and Heads of Year, we have made two staff appointments.
 Victoria Ikwuemesi is our part time Religious Studies teacher at the Senior School and she is also our whole School Chaplain.
 The fundamental role of a School Chaplain is to offer pastoral and spiritual support wherever appropriate, to pupils and staff.
 The Chaplain can be a valuable independent listening ear, helping staff and pupils.
 This confidential support helps everyone, of all faiths and beliefs, to share concerns or personal issues that they may not be willing to express to others.
 Ms Ikwuemesi is always happy to see staff and pupils, just pop up to her office opposite the Careers Office.